The ‘support for password authentication removed’ GitHub error

 Support for password authentication was removed on August 13, 2021.
 Please use a personal access token instead.

-Instead of a password to authenticate, GitHub now requires a personal access token instead.
+Instead of a password to authenticate, you now need a GitHub personal access token instead.

 GitHub wants to make their platform as secure as possible.
 If a high-profile client ever gets their password hacked, GitHub is worried that they’ll be the ones with egg on their face.
 By forcing users to think about who has rights to a GitHub repository, the types of fine grained repository access users should have, and eliminating the possibility of weak passwords being used, the hope is that the cloub-based Git platform will be more secure.